She’s the First’s Campus Community FAQs

-3. The event is solely hosted/sponsored by a recognized STF chapter (i.e. co-hosted campus discussions or fundraisers benefitting multiple organizations will not be featured)
+3. The event is solely hosted/sponsored by a recognized STF chapter (i.e. co-hosted campus discussions or fundraisers benefiting multiple organizations will not be featured)

 She's the First was born on social media, and we fully believe in its ability to advance your chapter's mission and goals.
 Start by following the main STF accounts and other chapters on all social media platforms.
 You can use your accounts to share information about upcoming meetings, advertise your fundraisers, and promote relevant articles.

-For a more in-depth look at creating a successful social media strategy, check out our guide here.
+For a more in-depth look at creating a social media strategy, check out our guide here.

 As of September 2016, the official She's the First colors are teal, coral, and yellow.
 Use these primary colors along with navy and gray in your chapter's graphics and advertisements.
 Match our official colors using the following color codes:

-To find pictures of the STF Scholars, visit our Flickr page here.
-You can also use the pictures and information about the Scholar you sponsor that is emailed to you throughout the year.
-Remember to always use the Scholar's name and give credit to the photographer listed in the photo's caption.
+To find pictures of students in She’s the First programs, visit our Flickr page here.
+You can also use the pictures and information about the girls’ group you support that is emailed to you throughout the year.
+Remember to always use students’ first name only and give credit to the photographer listed in the photo's caption.

 She’s the First’s policy is that students apply through our partners' existing programs for anything related to volunteering with them.
 Here a few resources along those lines that you can check out: